CANAVERAL NATIONAL SEASHORE

 Haulover Canal Access Road

 There is a fee to use the boat ramps at Merritt Island National Wildlife Refuge, and this fee gets you a pass that is good for the day at any of the fee-based facilities within the Refuge.
-You can pay at the self-service kiosk located at the boat ramps, but you cannot get change if paying in cash (checks are accepted as well).
-If you need change, you must get a pass at the Merritt Island National Wildlife Refuge Visitor Center.
-I recommend first stopping at the Visitor Center anyway just to get basic information.
-National Park Service annual passes, Duck Stamps, Canaveral National Seashore passes, and annual Merritt Island National Wildlife Refuge passes are also good for using the boat ramps at Merritt Island.
-Annual passes are on sale at the Visitor Center.
-Note that no credit or debit cards are accepted.
-At the time of this writing the fee is $10 / day, but be sure to get the latest fees on Merritt Island National Wildlife Refuge’s Visit Us web page.
+You can get a pass online in advance at Recreation.gov, or on the day of your visit at the Merritt Island National Wildlife Refuge Visitor Center or the self-pay kiosk located at the boat ramp.
+Payment is cash or check only, even at the Visitor Center—no credit or debit cards.
+You cannot get change if paying in cash at the self-pay kiosk.
+If you need change, you must get a pass at the Visitor Center.
+I recommend first stopping there anyway just to get basic information.
+National Park Service annual passes, Duck Stamps, Canaveral National Seashore passes, and annual Merritt Island National Wildlife Refuge passes are also good for using all facilities within Merritt Island (boat ramps, Bio Lab Road, and Black Point Wildlife Drive).
+At the time of this writing the fee is $10 / day, but be sure to get the latest prices on Merritt Island National Wildlife Refuge’s Visit Us web page.